Numbers, Facts and Trends Shaping Your World

 Appendix A: About the focus groups

 Pew Research Center conducted a series of focus groups to better understand national identity and globalization.
 We conducted 26 focus groups from Aug.
 19 to Nov.
-20, 2019, in cities across the United States and United Kingdom, grouped by political and geographic attributes as described below in the table (for more, see the methodology).
-All groups […]
+20, 2019 in cities across the U.S. and UK, grouped by political and geographic attributes as described below in the table (for more, see the methodology).
+All groups were asked […]

 • report